pschachte/wybe/WYBE.md

 ```
 would increment the `y` component of `pos`.

+If a field is shared by multiple constructors for a type, then a single accessor
+and updater function will be generated, which can be used to access or update
+said field across all such constructors.

 For types with multiple constructors where a field is not shared by all constructors,
-structure updates for said fields become tests, and therefore can only be used in test contexts.
+structure updates for said fields become tests, and therefore can only be used in
+test contexts.
 For example,
 ```
 !lst^head = 42
 ```